ismael-sarmento-jr/graveyard/closure-compiler-maven-plugin/README.md

 ### Unit and Integration Tests

 It is being used JUnit and Maven Test-Harness for both unit and integration tests.
 Unit tests are performed for support classes.
 Mojos are tested in integration level.
 To test mojo `compress`, the directory `test/resources` contains js source files which serve as input files to be optimized; each batch of tests uses a different pom file in `test/resources/its`.
-Observers are registered in ExecutionEvironment, which is a Notifier and the notifications are checked/asserted as they arrive.
+Observers are registered through ExecutionEvironment in a synchronized Set built from `Java's ConcurrentHashMap`, which is a Notifier and the notifications are checked/asserted as they arrive.